skyaxe97/tp/docs/DeveloperGuide.md

 ### 4.8 Displaying Schedule (Johannine)

-The displaySchedule command presents the TaskList contents in a timetable format, given that it is specified to display the full week.
-Otherwise it displays the current day’s schedule in a list form, with the Task items sorted by date.
+The `displaySchedule` command presents the `TaskList` contents in a timetable format, given that it is specified to display the full week.
+Otherwise, it displays the current day’s schedule in a list form, with the `Task` items sorted by date.

 _Figure 4.7-1: Sequence diagram for displaying week or day schedule_

 ##### Implementation

 The timetable is structured in such a way that the first column always starts with the schedule of the current day, followed by that of the next 6 days.
-This is so that the user always sees 7 days ahead, rather than a typical fixed format (e.g. from Monday to Sunday).
+This is so that the user always sees 7 days ahead, rather than a typical fixed format _(e.g. from Monday to Sunday)_.

-Changes to the timetable are updated at every call of the showTimetable() method, which first involves the generation of the timetable by loading the contents of the TaskList into it, then printing it row by row.
+Changes to the timetable are updated at every call of the `showTimetable()` method, which first involves the generation of the timetable by loading the contents of the `TaskList` into it, then printing it row by row.

-The timetable is modelled using an ArrayList, with each entry containing a row of the timetable as a string.
-The individual cell entries of the timetable are collected by iterating through each day, each time slot and then through the TaskList to see which tasks fall on that particular day and are held during that particular time slot.
+The timetable is modelled using an `ArrayList`, with each entry containing a row of the timetable as a string.
+The individual cell entries of the timetable are collected by iterating through each day, each time slot and then through the `TaskList` to see which tasks fall on that particular day and are held during that particular time slot.

-The cell entries which fall on the same time slot and hence the same row, are collected into an array and formatted into a string, before it is finally added to the ArrayList of timetable rows.
+The cell entries which fall on the same time slot and hence the same row, are collected into an array and formatted into a string, before it is finally added to the `ArrayList` of timetable rows.

 ##### Design Considerations

 To ensure that the displayed timetable is easy to read and offers a quick view of the user’s schedule, especially that of the current day, the timetable is not made to be fixed.
-The display schedule commands must thus iterate through the entire TaskList every time it is called, in order to arrange the Tasks accordingly and update any changes.
+The display schedule commands must thus iterate through the entire `TaskList` every time it is called, in order to arrange the `Tasks` accordingly and update any changes.

-Because of the way the timetable time slots increment on an hourly basis, functions were implemented to ensure the timings of Tasks were rounded to the hour.
+Because of the way the timetable time slots increment on an hourly basis, functions were implemented to ensure the timings of `Tasks` were rounded to the hour.
 This was an intentional design choice to keep the timetable neat and not overloaded with too much details.

 ### 4.9 Displaying Free Time and Sleep Time (Daniel)